 - Bannister Hall

 Things To Do In Smyrna

-Being in Smyrna town, one would be close to several museums such as the Biggs Museum of American Art, Smyrna Museum, Delaware Archaeology Museum, and Johnson Victrola Museum.
+There are several museums in Smyrna, including the Biggs Museum of American Art, Smyrna Museum, Delaware Archaeology Museum, and Johnson Victrola Museum.
 Visitors also flock to the Lums Pond State Park and the Smyrna Municipal Park, which are some of the major tourist attractions of the area.
-The Bannister Hall is a notable place to visit in the town of Smyrna.
+The Bannister Hall is a notable place to visit as well.

 Dover AFB airport is the nearest to the town of Smyrna.

 Smyrna Higher Education